Beth-Tawiah/skill-verification-check/README.md

-# to-do-list
+# skill-verifcation-check
 This next project idea is to build a skill verification system.
 On  platforms, people make  claims  about  how skillfull they are. which sometimes may be true or not.
-This skill verification system would validate skills in a simple and objective way including decentralized consensus.
+This skill verification system would validate skills in a simple and objective way.
 Examples of skills would be judged anonymously by random  users.
 Users will verify and validate the claim and get rewarded for their work.